pyeventsourcing/esdbclient/README.md

 ### Read all recorded events

-The method `read_all_events()` can be used to read all recorded events in all streams in the order they were committed.
+The method `read_all_events()` can be used to read all recorded events in the database in the order they were committed.
 An iterable object of recorded events is returned.

-The example below shows how to read all events from all streams in the order they were recorded.
+The example below shows how to read all events in the database in the order they were recorded.

 ```python